suryamangena/data-structures-algorithms-javascript/src/big-o/BigO.md

 ## What Can Cause Time in a Function?
 Operations (+, -, *, /)

-Comparisons (<, >, ==)
+1. Comparisons (<, >, ==)
-Looping (for, while)
+2. Looping (for, while)
-Outside Function call (function())
+3. Outside Function call (function())

 ## Rule Book

-Rule 1: Always worst Case
+1. Rule 1: Always worst Case
-Rule 2: Remove Constants Rule 3:
+2. Rule 2: Remove Constants Rule 3:
-• Different inputs should have different variables: O(a + b)
+3. a.
+Different inputs should have different variables: O(a + b)
-• A and B arrays nested would be: O(a * b)
+   b.
+A and B arrays nested would be: O(a * b)
-+ for steps in order
+4. +(addition) for steps in order
-* for nested steps
+5. *(multiplication) for nested steps
-Rule 4: Drop Non-dominant terms
+6. Rule 4: Drop Non-dominant terms

 ## What Causes Space Complexity?
-• Variables
+1. Variables
-• Data Structures
+2. Data Structures
-• Function Call
+3. Function Call
-• Allocations
+4. Allocations